How Much Should I Withhold for Taxes in Retirement?

 To see how taxes work once you are retired, start with the excerpt from the first page of the new 1040 tax form below.

-While working, when you file a 1040 tax form, if you receive a W-2 wage, the majority of your income shows up in line 1, under “Wages, salaries, tips, etc.” If you are self-employed, you may also file a Schedule C. Self-employment and other business income such as from partnerships or S corp distributions will flow through to Schedule 1, then into line 6 above.
+When you file a 1040 tax form, if you receive a W-2 wage, the majority of your income shows up on line 1, under “Wages, salaries, tips, etc.” If you are self-employed, you may also file a Schedule C. Self-employment and other business income, such as from partnerships or S Corp distributions, will flow through to Schedule 1, then into line 7a above.

 Once retired, the majority of your income will show up where you see the orange arrows in the screenshot, in lines: